-The majority of Year 12 pupils study 3 A level subjects through to year 13.
-Particularly able pupils may take 4 subjects to A level.
-All Sixth Form students attend enrichment sessions, Lifeskills lessons, and Games lessons, and a number study the Level 3 Extended Project Qualification course in year 12 and the first term of year 13.
+The majority of Year 12 pupils study 3 A level subjects through to Year 13.
+On rare occasions, particularly able pupils may take 4 subjects to A level.
+All Sixth Form students attend enrichment sessions, Lifeskills lessons, and Games lessons, and a number study the Level 3 Extended Project Qualification course in Year 12 and the first term of Year 13.